A REVIEW ON READING THEORIES AND ITS IMPLICATION TO THE TEACHING OF READING

 Universitas Kristen Indonesia

 Opinions and suggestions for the improvement of teaching reading to learners of English as a foreign language, whether based on the results of research and experience, are available in language teaching literature.
-This paper is a summary of various theories, findings and opinions concerning the teaching of reading.
+This paper summarizes various theories, findings, and opinions concerning the teaching of reading.
 An understanding of these topics, especially the theory of top-down, bottom-up, and meta-cognitive, could be used as the basis for improving the techniques of teaching reading.
 By doing so, the reading proficiency of learners of English as a foreign language could be significantly enhanced

 Keywords: top-down, bottom-up, schemata, meta-cognitive, pre-reading, during-reading, after-reading

-Among the four language skills, reading is possibly the most extensively and intensively studied by experts in the field of language teaching.
-The results of the researches conducted for many decades on nature of reading—how people learn to process textual information—have contributed contrasting theories about what works best in the teaching of reading.
-As a result, language educators can choose among a wide variety of teaching methods and techniques for students learning to read in their second language (SL) or foreign language (FL).
+Among the four language skills, reading is possibly the most extensively and intensively studied skill by experts in the field of language teaching.
+The results of the studies conducted for many decades on the nature of reading—how people learn to process textual information—have contributed contrasting theories about what works best in the teaching of reading.
+As a result, language educators should choose among a wide variety of teaching methods and techniques for students learning to read in their second language (SL) or foreign language (FL).